 A significant part of my scholarship involves critically thinking through processes of making, via speculative design or by working on video games and other digital media forms.

-I am also the lead developer on a multi-university, NSF-funded collaboration, via the Genome Center and ModLab at UC Davis, that investigates the role of narratives in citizen science.
+I am currently the lead developer on a multi-university, NSF-funded collaboration, via the Genome Center and ModLab at UC Davis, that investigates the role of narratives in citizen science.
 To that end, we are currently developing a science-fiction graphic-novel-based story module for foldit.

-I am also a part of the Critical Wearables group, a speculative design collaboration that aims to critically think about concepts of self and subjectivity in the era of wearable computing, asking what forms of sociality can emerge outside the top-down corporate model of wearable tracking devices.
+I was also a part of the Critical Wearables group, a speculative design collaboration that aims to critically think about concepts of self and subjectivity in the era of wearable computing, asking what forms of sociality can emerge outside the top-down corporate model of wearable tracking devices.

 In the past, I have participated in a number of other digital humanities and big data projects, working on, among other things, broadsides in early-modern English literature, machine (self-)learning preference networks, the rhetoric of the Twitter bots in the 2016 US Presidential election and contemporary meme archeologies.
 I have also co-designed an alternate reality game at UC Davis.